GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 **First procedures (just below) require what admin permissions level?
 (CB)**

 ### Need a title for these procedures
-1. To limit the risks to your agency, you'll need to add the COMMON Root CA certificate to the Enterprise Trust Store (i.e., NTAuth Trust Store).
+1. To limit the risks to your agency, you'll need to re-install COMMON in the NTAuth Trust Store.
 Certificate details:

 | **Federal Common Policy CA (COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |